Ramanerayi/Ramanerayi/README.md

 - 👋 Hi, I’m @Ramanerayi
-- 👀 I’m interested in...iHub.global-IOT
+- 👀 I’m interested in...Pi-Network
 - 🌱 I’m currently learning...Global Crypto Currency
 - 💞️ I’m looking to collaborate on developing the iHub.global network...
 - 📫 How to reach me ...You can contact me at phone number, 081211007462